Skip to content

 For the first part of the run leaving the feedpoint, avoid running the coax parallel and close to the antenna wire, mast-mounted vertical element, or one leg of a dipole.

-Better: leave the antenna area quickly (right angle if practical), then route wherever you want.
+Better: leave the antenna area quickly, at a right angle if practical, then route wherever you want.

-Why it matters: if there’s any Common-mode & Stray return RF current, a parallel run couples strongly and encourages the coax shield and nearby objects to participate in radiation.
+Why it matters: if there is any common-mode / stray return RF current, a parallel run couples strongly and encourages the coax shield and nearby objects to participate in radiation.

 If your coax must cross antenna wires, radials, fence wires, house wiring, or metal gutters/downspouts, crossing at a right angle reduces coupling.

-• Strain relief at the feedpoint: don’t let the connector carry the cable weight.
+• Strain relief at the feedpoint: do not let the connector carry the cable weight.

-• Drip loop before any enclosure/building entry: water follows the cable.
+• Drip loop before any enclosure or building entry: water follows the cable.

 • Keep connections out of puddle zones and off the ground.

-• Seal with self-amalgamating butyl rubber tape (inner layer) plus a UV-resistant overwrap (outer layer).
+• Seal with self-amalgamating butyl rubber tape as the inner layer plus a UV-resistant overwrap as the outer layer.

-If you do nothing else: use a proper common-mode choke/current balun where it matters for your antenna type, and consider a second choke at the shack entry if you fight RF in the shack or noise pickup.
+If you do nothing else, use a proper common-mode choke or current balun where it matters for your antenna type, and consider a second choke at the shack entry if you fight RF in the shack or noise pickup.

-“Choking” is simply forcing the feedline to behave like a feedline instead of becoming part of the antenna via Common-mode & Stray return RF current.
+“Choking” means forcing the feedline to behave like a feedline instead of becoming part of the antenna via common-mode / stray return RF current.

-Bury coax because you want protection, a tidy install, and fewer “oops” failures.
-Do not expect burying alone to “fix RF.”
+Bury coax because you want protection, a tidy install, and fewer mechanical failures.
+Do not expect burying alone to fix RF.

-If Common-mode & Stray return RF current is present, burying can change SWR and performance with soil moisture because you unintentionally buried part of the antenna/return system.
+If common-mode / stray return RF current is present, burying can change SWR and performance with soil moisture because you unintentionally buried part of the antenna or return system.

 • You want protection from damage and UV.